-- 1) Fishery conservation purpose or reason.
-Not applicable. - or 2) Correct an error in regulation: Not applicable.
+1) Fishery conservation purpose or reason.
+Not applicable.

 or 3) correct an unforeseen effect of a regulation: Previously this area was open to the taking of king and red salmon after July 15th of each year from a boat or bank using traditional tackle.
 This workable solution was arrived at after a change was proposed by members of the Clearwater Lot Owners' Association in 2004.
 Many unforeseen effects have occurred in this area by changing this area to a fly area only and not allowing fisherman to fish from their boats.